Turkey Gravy From Drippings

 You can even add fresh herbs and spices to your gravy using drippings to intensify fresh, earthy flavors.
 Add them, allow them to simmer and then fish them out before serving.

-You can even make an herb bouquet to keep them all together and make removing them easier.
+Make an herb bouquet to keep them all together and make removing them easier.
 Ball your desired spices and herbs in a piece of cheesecloth.

 Tie it at the top with cooking twine and add the whole thing to your gravy to seasoning.
 Pull it out when you feel it has reached the desired level of flavor!